Svadya Yoga Amstelveen

 Svadya means The Ultimate Truth and also To Be Tasted

 In our Shala we focus on self realization.
 The root question is: WHO AM I?
-In many Hatha Yoga movements the student has to go trough series of practises (sadhana) and purifications, physically, mentally and emotionally before the student is ready for the giant leap.
+In many Yoga traditions the student has to go trough series of practises (sadhana) and purifications, physically, mentally and emotionally before the student is ready for the giant leap.
 Svadya Yoga approaches the awakening from a different angle.
 Instead of working your way step-by-step towards the desired goal, we go directly to the root of all suffering.
 This root of all suffering according to us, is the identification with a separate individual.
+Our identification with a separate individual, the constant pursuit of happiness, the anxious attempt to cling to what is undeniably temporary and the attempt to escape what is inevitable.

 Svadhyaya, self enquiry and the study of the scriptures.